Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: Complex-analytic and complex-Riemannian geometry, IHS manifolds

 In this context, for a complex manifold $X$ with complex structure $I$, we note that antiholomorphic involutions of $X$ can be considered as biholomorphisms $\tau\from X \to \overline{X}$, where $\overline{X}$ is $X$ considered with the \emph{conjugate complex structure} $-I$.
 In other words, if $\O_X \subset \sC^\infty_X$ is the subsheaf of holomorphic functions inside the sheaf of smooth $\C$-valued functions, then $\O_{\overline{X}} = \overline{\O_X} \subset \sC^\infty_X$.
 This reformulation can be used to introduce conjugate complex structures $\overline{X}$ and discuss antiholomorphic involutions on complex spaces, see \cite[Chapter~I, \S4]{GMT}.

 \begin{rema}[Local coordinates of complexifications] For now, let $M$ be an $n$-dimensional real-analytic submanifold of an $n$-dimensional complex manifold $X$.
 It follows from the real-analytic implicit function theorem that $M$ is a totally real submanifold if and only if for every $m\in M$ there exists a biholomorphism $\phi$ between an open neighborhood $U$ of $m$ in $X$ and an open subset $V\subset\C^n$ such that $\phi(U\cap M)=V\cap\R^n$.
 In this case, for varying $m\in M$, the complex conjugations on the $V\cap\C^n$ glue together to an antiholomorphic involution $\tau$ of an open neighborhood $X'$ of $M$ in $X$, making $X'$ a complexification of $M$.
 In other words, $M$ is a totally real $n$-dimensional submanifold if and only if an open neighborhood of $M$ in $X$ is a complexification of $M$.
 On the other hand, let $X$ be an $n$-dimensional complex manifold with an anti\-holomorphic involution $\tau$ having a submanifold $M\defeq X^{\tau}\neq\emptyset$ as fixed locus, then $M$ is totally real.
-If $M$ is $n$-dimensional, the complex charts $\phi$ from above can be chosen such that in local complex coordinates $z_j=x_j+iy_j$ we have $M=\{y_1=\ldots=y_n=0\}$ and $\tau$ looks like complex conjugation in $\C^n$. \end{rema}
+If $M$ is $n$-dimensional, the complex charts $\phi$ discussed above can be chosen such that in local complex coordinates $z_j=x_j+iy_j$ we have $M=\{y_1=\ldots=y_n=0\}$ and $\tau$ looks like complex conjugation in $\C^n$. \end{rema}

-Due to Whitney--Bruhat, complexifications of $M$ do always exist and are unique up to shrinking $X$ around $M$.
-More details for the construction were provided by Shutrick in \cite{MR0098846}.